Under investigation for, accused of, sexual offending.

 I will provide you with a reading list of three books which will help you to fathom out how you have ended up where you are today.
 I can also give you information about an online course which I recommend you undertake, this again adds a positive note to your court papers, and shows that you are serious about addressing your offending behaviour/s.

-A report covering our work together is charged from £60.00 for a basic confirmation of sessions attended, to £150.00 for a breakdown of treatment actions and outcomes.
+A report covering our work together is charged from £100.00 for a basic confirmation of sessions attended, with prices on asking, dependent on the level of information included, for a breakdown of treatment actions and outcomes.
 These reports go to your solicitor and probation officer, and form part of your defence in court.

 I know that this is a difficult topic to seek help for.
 Please be assured that my professionalism, lack of judgement and integrity remain the same no matter what your circumstances; my role is to help you to understand your own history, and to change your own behaviours for a safer, happier future.